 Today, powwow dancers are free to express themselves through plain or elaborate dance outfits, each as individual as a dancer’s own blend of family history, beliefs, life stories and preferences.
 This story profiles four Anishinabek from Bahweting who express that cultural re-awakening and their own personal spirits through powwow regalia.

-CATHY NERTOLI DEvOYCathy Nertoli Devoy’s workspace, a window-walled room in a house on the Sault Tribe reservation on Shunk Road, is alight with sun and cluttered with the tools of regalia making.
-I sit in a rocking chair next to a wall of shelves filled with plastic bins that overflow with cloth and satin ribbons.
+Cathy Nertoli Devoy’s workspace, a window-walled room in a house on the Sault Tribe reservation on Shunk Road, is alight with sun and cluttered with the tools of regalia making.
+I sit in a rocking chair next to a wall of shelves overflowing with cloth and satin ribbons.
 Cathy’s cheerful 12-year-old daughter, Rita, flits in and out.
 “If you want to listen, just sit down over there,” her mother warns, gesturing to a spot near the wood-burning stove.